quuppalabs/demo-android-quuppa-tag/README.md

 # Android Quuppa Tag Demo

-This is an Android Quuppa tag emulation sample app.
-It's primary purpose is to demonstrate the usage of [Quuppa Tag emulation library for Android](https://github.com/quuppalabs/android-quuppa-taglib).
+This is a Quuppa tag emulation sample app for Android.
+It's primary purpose is to demonstrate the usage of the [Quuppa Tag emulation library for Android](https://github.com/quuppalabs/android-quuppa-taglib).

-## Getting started
+## Getting Started

-Clone the project and open it in Android studio.
-Depending on your IDE and groovy version, you may need to adjust gradle-wrapper.properties.
-We use old gradle and gradle android tools for maximum compatibility.
+Clone the project and open it in Android Studio.
+Depending on your IDE and Groovy version, you may need to adjust the gradle-wrapper.properties.
+We use old Gradle and Gradle Android tools for maximum compatibility.

 ## License